-The books of the Apocrypha are mainly the product of the last three centuries B.C., a time during which written prophecy had ceased.
+Moorman, Forever Settled, op. cit., p.
+20. The books of the Apocrypha are mainly the product of the last three centuries B.C., a time during which written prophecy had ceased.
 They were accepted as part of the sacred literature by the Alexandrian Jews and, with the exception of the Second Book of Esdras, are found interspersed throughout the ancient copies of the Septuagint.
-The godly Jews under Ezra rejected the Apocrypha as having been inspired by the LORD when they formed the Old Testament canon.
+The godly Jews under Ezra rejected the Apocrypha as having been inspired by the Lord when they formed the Old Testament canon.
 Josephus (c.100 A.D.) confirms that these books were not considered as "divine" in his day.
 He informs us that the canon was closed c.425 B.C.
 [Contra Apionem (Against Apion), I, 8].

 The Apocrypha gradually rose in esteem within the apostate Roman (Western) Church until finally the Council of Trent (1546 A.D.) affirmed the canonicity of the greater part.
 In making this decision the Catholic Church sided with the Jews of Alexandria, Egypt in considering the Apocrypha sacred.
-It was in Alexandria that Mary was revered as the second person of the Trinity by the so called "Christians".
+It was in Alexandria that Mary was revered as the second person of the Trinity by the so-called "Christians".
 Although Jerome rejected it, the Apocrypha has now been incorporated into his Vulgate by the Roman Catholic Church.

-The New Testament contains 263 direct quotes from the Old Testament and 370 allusions to the Old Testament.
+The New Testament contains 263 direct quotes from the Old Testament as well as 370 allusions to it.
 Though some have claimed for the Apocrypha several vague "allusions" in the New Testament, these are nebulous mirages.
-Not one time did anyone in the New Testament refer to or quote from the Old Testament Apocrypha.
-Jesus never referred to the Apocrypha.
+Not one time did anyone in the New Testament refer to or quote from the Old Testament Apocrypha nor did Jesus ever refer to it.
+The Old Testament had been canonized long before Jesus was born.
 Had these books belonged in the Old Testament, why did the Lord not so clarify?
-The Old Testament had worthy of note that it is in the fifth column that the Apocrypha makes its appearance.
-We thus maintain that this 5th column has been a leading source of O.T. corruption.
-It also had an extensive influence on Jerome's Latin Vulgate text as well as on the inclusion of the Apocrypha in that undertaking.
+Yet Origen's 5th column includes the Old Testament Apocrypha.
+Vaticanus B & Sinaiticus X include the Apocrypha as part of the text of the Old Testament along with spurious "Apocryphal" books such as "Epistle to Barnabas" & "Shepherd of Hermas" in the New Testament.
+We are being told that Vaticanus is the most accurate Greek text which we have yet it includes the Apocrypha and Apocryphal books - none of which were canonized.